 The good news is that the compounds that give most lagers their flavour don’t contain calories.
 This means lower calorie lagers don’t need to also be low taste if they are made correctly.

-SkinnyBrands is a brewery that have refused to compromise on flavour and quality, whilst still offering a reduced calorie alternative.
-Their premium lager uses a special brewing process which removes residual sugars from the liquid without reducing the ABV.
+SkinnyBrands are a brewer that has refused to compromise on flavour and quality, whilst still offering a reduced calorie alternative.
+Their Premium Lager uses a special brewing process which removes residual sugars from the liquid without reducing the ABV.
 It took them over a year to refine the recipe, with multiple recipe changes and test brews to make sure the product is offering a lower calorie, but not lower taste or lower ABV, option.

-The result is a refreshingly malty premium lager, that’s full flavour, 4% ABV and only 89 calories per can whilst also being vegan, gluten free and kosher.
-The lager provides around 35% less calories than other premium lagers on the market, and contains just 1.5g of sugar and 3g of carbs per 330ml.
-You can buy Skinny Brands Premium Lager on the DrinkWell website for £28.99 for a pack of 24 330ml cans, or £32.95 for 24 bottles.
+The result is a refreshingly malty premium lager, that’s full of flavour, 4% ABV and only 89 calories per can whilst also being vegan, gluten free and kosher.
+The lager provides around 35% fewer calories than other premium lagers on the market and contains just 1.5g of sugar and 3g of carbs per 330ml.
+You can buy Skinny Brands Premium Lager over on our dedicated page for £31.49 for a pack of 24 330ml cans or bottles.

 Why not browse the whole DrinkWell beer collection, for a delightful range of lower calorie beers.Buy Now